How to Create a Performance Improvement Plan (+ Template)

 Bottom Line

 Employees who do not meet company expectations may need to be put on a PIP.
-A well-structured and implemented PIP creates a culture of development and investment in your employees, which can lead to more engagement and higher productivity from your team.
-Utilizing our free PIP template and following the steps outlined here, you can create a personalized improvement plan that illustrates exactly what your employee needs to improve, giving them the support and guidance they need to successfully conclude the plan.
+A well-structured and implemented plan creates a culture of development and investment in your employees, which can lead to more engagement and higher productivity from your team.
+Utilizing our free PIP template and following the steps outlined here, you can create a personalized plan that illustrates exactly what your employee needs to improve, giving them the support and guidance they need to successfully achieve the set goals.